Lawrence Krauss: Career

 In January 2019, Krauss became President of the Origins Project Foundation, a non-profit corporation intended to host public panel discussions on science, culture, and social issues.
 On June 21, 2019, a new video podcast, The Origins Podcast with Lawrence Krauss, launched with Krauss as host.
 The first episodes included dialogues with Ricky Gervais, Noam Chomsky, and Jenny Boylan.

+In 2024, Krauss edited the book The War on Science, a collection of essays from 39 academics addressing perceived threats to academic freedom and scientific progress, such as DEI programs, wokeness, and cancel culture.
+Contributors include Nicholas Christakis, Richard Dawkins, Peter Boghossian, Jordan Peterson, Steven Pinker, Alan Sokal and Elizabeth Weiss.
+Krauss wrote an introductory overview and an epilogue.
+This is his third book published through the conservative Christian imprint Post Hill Press.

 Scientific work

 Krauss mostly works in theoretical physics and has published research on a variety of topics within that field.
-In 1995 he proposed that the energy-density of the universe was dominated by the energy of empty space.
+In 1995 he argued in favour of the energy-density of the universe being dominated by the energy of empty space, quoting many other scientists who supported the existence of a nonzero cosmological constant.
 In 1998 this prediction was confirmed by two observational collaborations and in 2011 the Nobel Prize was awarded for their discovery.
 Krauss has formulated a model in which the Universe could have potentially come from "nothing", as outlined in his 2012 book A Universe from Nothing.
 He explains that certain arrangements of relativistic quantum fields might explain the existence of the Universe as we know it while disclaiming that he "has no idea if the notion [of taking quantum mechanics for granted] can be usefully dispensed with".
 As his model appears to agree with experimental observations of the Universe (such as its shape and energy density), it is referred to by some as a "plausible hypothesis".
 His model has been criticized by cosmologist and theologian George Ellis, who said it "is not tested science" but "philosophical speculation".

 Initially, Krauss was skeptical of the existence of the Higgs boson.
-However, after it was detected by CERN, he has been researching the implications of the Higgs field on the nature of dark energy.
+However, after it was detected by CERN, he researched the implications of the Higgs field on the nature of dark energy.